Chart Color Schemes

 Garbutt faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.6%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.1%).
-Vocational credentials are held by 41.3% of residents aged 15+, with advanced diplomas at 9.6% and certificates at 31.7%.
+The area's university qualification rate is 15.6%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (31.7%).
 Educational participation is high, with 28.3% currently enrolled in formal education, including 8.9% in primary, 8.0% in secondary, and 5.7% in tertiary education.

 Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 8.0% in secondary education, and 5.7% pursuing tertiary education.